Boilers have been around a long time. But is it time to upgrade to an energy-efficient heat pump?

 Get a heat pump installed for ZERO upfront cost

 If you’re intrigued by the possibility of a heat pump—but nervous about what that might cost you—rest assured: You’re not alone.
 The initial cost of heat pump installation is the biggest reason why heat pumps aren’t in more homes right now.

 But there’s a solution to that challenge: If your house qualifies, you can get a heat pump installed for no initial cost.
 And current utility and state energy rebates along with new energy-efficient financial incentives from the Inflation Reduction Act could provide some extra help, too.

 Here’s how it works: Sealed will install your heat pump (and any other energy upgrades you may need, such as air sealing and insulation).
-You’ll pay us back over time, at a rate based on the energy you save per month as a result of the work.
-And if you don’t save energy?
-We don’t get paid.
+Pay for the work with one of the flexible payment options that’s best for you.